-Texas has bused nearly 9,000 migrants to NYC and DC
+texas has bused nearly 9,000 migrants to nyc and dc as an affront to biden's immigration policies

 In recent months, Texas has sent a total of about 9,000 asylum seekers to New York and Washington, D.C., as part of Gov. Greg Abbott’s efforts to highlight his criticism of the Biden administration’s immigration policies.
 The Biden administration refuses to secure the border.